wences-sanchez/Knowledge-Base/pages/Computational Thinking for Problem Solving.md

 		- We are bound to change only part of our algorithms if we had designed them correctly.
 			- Because if we decompose it in little parts, and apply pattern recognition:
 				- we could change only the step in which we did that action
-				- and, since we applied pattern recognition, we can relate it with a step -
+				- and, since we applied pattern recognition, we can relate it with a analogue step
+			- Also, we can use conditionals
+		-
 		-
 		-